20% off your first purchase with code: SHOP24

 • Do not reduce the requirements of the learning task

-An IEP will specify which accommodations are to be used in the classroom and which are allowed during state testing.
+A student’s IEP will specify which accommodations are to be used in the classroom and which are allowed during state testing.

 For the purpose of an IEP, accommodations fall into one of four categories: presentation, response, setting, and timing/scheduling.

-Exactly which accommodations a student receives depends on the child and they will often have more than one type on their IEP.
 Here are some examples of each type that you may encounter:

 Presentation